IRS and DOL announce two new Payroll Tax Credits

 - Paid Sick Leave for Workers

-Employers receive 100% reimbursement for paid leave pursuant to the Act.
+Employers receive 100% reimbursement for paid leave under the Act.

 - Health insurance costs are also included in the